 Let me explain.

 Imagine the scenario.
 A Lambda functions adds a new user to the user_table in DynamoDB and then publishes a UserCreated domain event to the user_events Kinesis stream.
 This seems innocent enough.
 But, whenever you have to update the state of two separate systems in synchrony, you are dealing with a distributed transaction.

 Say, if the write to the Kinesis stream fails, should you roll back the insert to DynamoDB too?
 Do you bring out the big guns and implement the Saga pattern here?
 If you don’t, then various systems are going to be out-of-synch!
 For example, the user might not receive his/her welcome email, or new sign-up discount codes, or any number of things that should happen after a new user joins.

 It’s great that we have separated these responsibilities into multiple functions.
 And we do these operations outside of the critical path so our add_user function can respond to the user promptly.
 But, we still have to contend with all the complexities of distributed transactions!

 We can remove the distributed transaction by using DynamoDB Streams instead of publishing to another Kinesis stream from the add_user function.

-And that, is the most compelling reason I have found for using DynamoDB Streams in place of Kinesis Streams.
+And that is the most compelling reason I have found for using AWS DynamoDB Streams in place of Kinesis Streams.
 Despite Kinesis Streams being arguably the better option for streaming events in realtime in general.